Platopedia/platopedia.github.io/groups/artrade-dev.md

 #### Trade Price

-Merchants receive an incentive bonus from the requester's end.
-Some important points are listed below.
+The trade price is the final amount required for a trade.
+Some important points about how trade pricing works are listed below.

 - The trade price is determined by the total value of items you're trading for.
 It's not counted separately for each item.
 - Use the [**Artrade Calculator**](#artrade-calculator) below to determine the trade price.